kaminiw-spektra/Github-Advanced-Security/Labs/Lab-06.md

 ## Summary

-In this lab, we have completed the following:
+In this module, you have completed the following:

  - Demonstrate Secret Scanning Functionality
  - Turned on push protection and tried pushing a new secret (a GitHub token) into a repository
  - Created a custom secret pattern
  - Understanding the results

-### You have successfully completed the lab.
+### You have successfully completed the module.
 Now, click on **Next >>** from the lower right corner to move on to the next page.

  ![Picture1](../images/NEXT-PAGEak.png)